-The Swiss Army Knife Classic has been my EDC keychain multi-tool for long and I never thought of replacing it with anything else, until I discovered the Victorinox Swiss Army Knife Rambler.
+The Swiss Army Knife Classic has been my EDC keychain multi-tool for a long and I never thought of replacing it with anything else, until I discovered the Victorinox Swiss Army Knife Rambler.
 Both the tools are very similar in look and feel, but the Rambler has just that extra bit of functionality that you may have been missing.

 The Swiss Army Knife (SAK) Rambler is another small multi-tool in Victorinox’s long line of knife-based keychain tools.
 It is similar to another popular Victorinox multi-tool, The SAK Classic.
 However, The Rambler has a few more tools than the Classic, while having an almost similar size and weight.